 For a more in-depth introduction, we can highly recommend the Short Online Parenting Courses on common parenting topics.
 If you are not sure, please contact Madeleine to discuss.

 A Parenting Consultation will give you the opportunity to get started straight away.
 Madeleine can work with you to understand the particular challenges you face and how to apply Hand in Hand in your family to build closeness and ease difficulties.
 These Consultations are conducted by video conference.
-The initial consultation is 75 minutes long, and follow-up Consultations can be either 45 or 60 minutes.
+Consultations are generally 60 minutes long.
 We can generally provide you with a recording of the Consultation if you would find that useful.
-Back-to-top

 You’ll learn the importance of connection in your family, and about the Hand in Hand Listening Tools that will help you build connection and resolve difficulties.

-Parenting is also not well supported in our society – we aren’t trained, we aren’t paid, and there isn’t nearly enough support.
+At these workshops, you will also learn about Listening Tools for getting support for you – because parenting is challenging at the best of times.
+Parenting is not well supported in our society – we aren’t trained, we aren’t paid, and there isn’t nearly enough support.
 A lot of the advice and information we get is difficult to know how to apply in our family.
-At these workshops, you will also learn about Listening Tools for getting support for you – because parenting is challenging at the best of times.

 - make sense of that advice and plan for our parenting;